 As the data are based on a sample of persons, they are subject to sampling error.
 That is, estimates based on a sample will vary from sample to sample, and typically they will be different from the results that would have been obtained from a complete census.
 More precise estimates of the sampling variability of estimates can be produced with the bootstrap method using bootstrap weights that have been created for this survey.
-The bootstrap method was used to estimate the sampling variability for all of the estimates produced based on the data from 2017 GSS.
+The bootstrap method was used to estimate the sampling variability for all of the estimates produced based on the data from the 2017 General Social Survey (GSS).
 Estimates with high sampling variability are indicated in this publication and all of the highlighted differences between subgroups of the population are significant at the 95% level.

 The overall response rate is 52.4%.